magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 and type checkers to show us _why_ it's being silenced.

 If the typechecker is failing, that must mean either:
 1) The code is buggy, or the typechecker/linter itself is buggy.
-If this is the case, see if there's an existing ticket (if not make one) and link to it.
+If this is the case, see if someone else has already reported this issue (and if not, file a ticket).
 2) The typechecker is correct, but it's a confusing error message, and we just need to debug more.

 A comment like "x is wrong" is almost never sufficient - if it really is wrong, please file a bug report and link to it!